bskimball/astro-fastify-starter/README.md

 # *** Latest ***
-I have updated to Astro v5 and React 19.
-I have removed Next ui and react-hook-form.
+This is using Astro v5, Tailwind v4 and React 19.
-I switched to using react actions api for forms.

 # Astro Fastify Starter